 - Emotional/mental suffering: A brain injury is not only physically painful, but can also be harrowing emotionally for victims and their families.
 Injured victims often slip into depression or have other psychological issues such as post-traumatic stress disorder or PTSD.

 - Loss of life's enjoyment: This is compensation for the victim's loss of ability to enjoy and experience life the way he or she did prior to the injury.
 For example, you may not be able to play with your children or travel with your family.

 - Loss of consortium: Many injured victims are also unable to enjoy intimacy with their spouses or partners following an injury.
 This is compensation for the injured victim's spouses who suffers that loss of companionship.

 Punitive damages: In some cases, where negligence has been egregious on the part of the defendant, the court may award the victim punitive damages, which are not meant to compensate the victim, but punish the defendants for their outrageous negligence.
 These damages are also meant to deter such negligence in the future.

 It is very important that you consult your personal injury lawyer before you agree to settle your TBI lawsuit.
 This is because insurance companies for defendants typically want to settle the case quickly with a low payment.
 Once you sign a settlement agreement, you cannot seek compensation for any additional expenses you may incur in the future, even if it's related to your work TBI.
 When you retain an experienced attorney, he or she will thoroughly evaluate your case, determine what it may be worth and ensure that the insurance company treats you fairly.

-If you or a loved one has suffered a traumatic brain injury at work, the experienced California workplace TBI attorneys at Greenberg & Ruby LLP can help you better understand your legal rights and options.
-We will fight to help you secure maximum compensation for all your losses.
-Call us at (323) 782-0535 for a free, comprehensive and confidential consultation.
+If you or a loved one has suffered a traumatic brain injury at work, the experienced California workplace TBI attorneys at Greenberg and Ruby can help you better understand your legal rights and options.
+They will fight to help you secure maximum compensation for all of your losses.
+Call (323) 782-0535 for a free, comprehensive and confidential consultation.